makism/dyconnmap/tutorials/README.md

 Similar instructions for Windows are implied.

 #### fMRI data
+The fMRI time series are taken from the public dataset (around 1000 participants) provided from the "IMPAC - IMaging-PsychiAtry Challenge: predicting autism - A data challenge on Autism Spectrum Disorder detection" (https://paris-saclay-cds.github.io/autism_challenge/).
-The fMRI time series are taken from https://paris-saclay-cds.github.io/autism_challenge/.
-You have to follow their instructions on how to retrieve the relavant fMRI data for the MSDL atlas.
+To acquire the data, you will have to follow the instructions found in the starting kit (http://nbviewer.jupyter.org/github/ramp-kits/autism/blob/master/autism_starting_kit.ipynb).
+We are using the fMRI time series fitted for the MSDL atlas, so retrieve the relevant data.

 #### EEG data
 The EEG data were taken from https://physionet.org/pn4/eegmmidb/ [1, 2]

-#### References
+##### References

 1. Schalk, G., McFarland, D.J., Hinterberger, T., Birbaumer, N., Wolpaw, J.R.
 BCI2000: A General-Purpose Brain-Computer Interface (BCI) System.
 IEEE Transactions on Biomedical Engineering 51(6):1034-1043, 2004.
 [In 2008, this paper received the Best Paper Award from IEEE TBME.]